comic-manga-ebook/ecmb_builder/README.md

         ˪ volume_003
         ˪ volume_004
 ```
-- the file- and folder-names can be messy - if you activated "rename" in the config-file, it will be renamed anyways
 - the file- and folder-names are sorted alphanumerc (like every file-system)
 - files and folders starting with "__" (2 underscores) are ignored in general
 - allowed image-extension: jpg, jpeg, png, webp